ReFT: Reasoning with Reinforced Fine-Tuning: Method

 \section{Method}

 In this work, we focus on \textit{natural language CoT} (\textbf{N-CoT})~\cite{wei2022chain} (Figure \ref{fig:sft_vs_rft}) and \textit{program-based CoT}~\cite{gao2023pal} (\textbf{P-CoT}) using Python. \citet{gao2023pal} proposed the program-based CoT for math problem solving.
 We can simply execute the program to obtain the answer.
-To ensure clarity and avoid ambiguity, we use the terms N-CoT and P-CoT to represent natural language and program-based CoTs in the rest of this paper, respectively.
+To ensure clarity and avoid ambiguity, we use the terms N-CoT and P-CoT to represent natural language and program-based CoTs, respectively.